Mystique85/HelloCeloV2/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you experience or witness unacceptable behavior, please report it by contacting **marcin.zych.krk@gmail.com**.
-All complaints will be reviewed and investigated promptly and fairly.
+If you experience or witness unacceptable behavior, please report it by creating a private issue in the GitHub repository or through the designated reporting channels mentioned in the project documentation.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This includes but is not limited to:

+- GitHub repositories and discussions
+- The HUB Portal chat application
+- Social media accounts representing the project
+- Community forums and chat channels
+- Online or offline events

 Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **marcin.zych.krk@gmail.com**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported through the project's designated reporting channels.
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers are obligated to enforce this Code of Conduct in all project spaces and may also apply it to public spaces when an individual is representing the project.
 Violations of the Code of Conduct may result in temporary or permanent bans from the project community.

+## Privacy and Security

+Given the decentralized nature of HUB Portal, we emphasize:
+- Respect for user privacy and wallet addresses
+- Zero tolerance for spam or scam attempts
+- Protection against harassment through private messaging features
+- Responsible disclosure of security vulnerabilities

 ## Attribution